svpanchal/Best-of-the-BeltLine/README.md

 ### Best of the BeltLine

-A simple site for discovering the best of the BeltLine.
+A simple site for discovering/posting about the best of the BeltLine.
+Add events is all you can do so far, but that's cool.
+It's a young site.

+We branched off and worked to our skill set.

+We used Trello and had various meetings.

 ### How do I work this?

-Download it and use nodemon to get that server up and running (port 3000)
+Clone this repo and use nodemon(google it) to get that server up and running (default port 3000)

 npm install / update once you cd into this bad boy to make sure you have what you need.

-#### Tech Used:
+#### Stuff Used:

-Express, EJS, Bootstrap, and lots of love
+Express, EJS, Bootstrap, Passport

-People:
+#### People:

 Javin